keshavos/generator-angularjs-cordova/README.md

 ## Changelog

+* 0.2.3
+    * Add ability to generate documentation from angular code through `grunt-ngdocs` plugin.
+Update the sample app to include sample.
+This will generate documentation during the build process (`grunt build`)

 * 0.2.2
     * Replace module name input with list of available modules
         * With any of the sub-generators, the prompt which used to ask the user which module the file should be generated under, all available modules are listed for user to pick from